 Yes, it could.
-Avoid this conflict by not getting involved with the bidding, selection or invoicing process involved here.
-Make sure your sister follows Crombie's process for becoming a vendor for our company.
+Avoid this conflict by informing Crombie of your relationship to the vendor and do not get involved with the bidding, selection or invoicing process.
+Make sure your sister follows Crombie's process for becoming a vendor for our organization.